-There are three main types of burns that a victim can suffer in a Texas accident.
-These include thermal burns, electrical burns, and chemical burns.
-Each type of burn has different causes and can lead to different complications for the burn victim.
+There are three main types of burns that a victim can suffer in an accident: thermal burns, electrical burns, and chemical burns.
+Each type of burn has different causes and can lead to different complications for the victim.

 Thermal burns happen when a part of your body comes into contact with a hot substance, and they account for the majority of burn cases in Texas.
 Examples of a thermal burn include boiling water, fryer grease, flames or a hot cooking pan.
 People of all ages can be affected by thermal burns, but children and the elderly are more at risk for complications from these types of burns.